Kibuns/Research/Security.md

-## Why is Log4Shell a big deal?
+## Why is Log4shell a big deal?
-Log4Shell (CVE-2021-44228) is a nickname for an severe vulnerability in Log4J.
+Log4shell (CVE-2021-44228) is a nickname for an severe vulnerability in Log4J.
 The vulnerability has existed since 2013, and was only "discovered" and privately disclosed to the [Apache Software Foundation](https://en.wikipedia.org/wiki/The_Apache_Software_Foundation) on 24 November 2021.
 According to the Common Vulnerability Scoring System ([CVSS](https://nvd.nist.gov/vuln-metrics/cvss)) this vulnerability scores a 10/10 for it's severity.
 This is because this vulnerability enables Remote Code Execution (RCE).
 Which allows hackers to be able to run any code on your machine.
 This is also why it is called Log4Shell, because it's almost like anyone can open a [Shell](https://datacarpentry.org/shell-genomics/01-introduction/) on any server that uses Log4J.

 According to Snyk, an open source security platform, 60.8% of java projects that use Log4J use it indirectly.
 Which means that the project has libraries that in turn use Log4J.
 So even developers that can't directly see that they are using Log4J aren't safe from the vulnerability.
 ![image](https://user-images.githubusercontent.com/77112006/147350753-63dac8cd-8d3b-4244-ade5-ea239dde1b3c.png)
 source: https://snyk.io/blog/log4j-vulnerability-software-supply-chain-security-log4shell/

-## How does Log4Shell work?
+## How does Log4shell work?
 There are several factors, which together are responsible for the vulnerability.
-So first we'll have a look at some features wihtin Log4J, and then we'll illustrate how the vulnerability works.
+So first we'll have a look at some features wihtin Log4j and java, and then we'll illustrate how the vulnerability works.

 ### Logging expressions
-Log4J allows developers to log expressions.
+Log4j allows developers to log expressions.
 See the code below
 ```java
 logger.info("{} has logged in using id {}", map.get("Name"), user.getId());
 ```